poga/spacer/README.md

 end
 ```

-A **fatal** is corresponding too http 5xx status code: the server goes wrong. call `ctx.fatal` to return a fatal.
+A **fatal** is corresponding too http 5xx status code: the function itself goes wrong (and it's not recoverable). call `ctx.fatal` to return a fatal.
 ```lua
 local G = function (data, ctx) ctx.fatal("DB not available")